ManupatiSravani/Manu7/README.md

 # Manu7
-This is my zfirst Github repository
+This is my first Github repository